 Supply Bonds are a three-party guarantee between a Supplier (Principal), Obligee (Owner or Contractor Receiving the Bond) and the Surety (Bond Company).
 The bond guarantees that material, equipment or other supplies mandated in the contract will be supplied according to the contract.
-If the bonded materials cannot be provided, a claim can be made on the bond.
+If the bonded materials cannot be provided, a claim can be made on the supply bond.
 A Supply Bond does not cover labor which is an important distinction from other construction surety bonds.

 When Are Supply Bonds Used?

 Supply bonds are frequently required when providing products to the Federal Government.
 The Miller Act requires surety bonds on all contracts over $150,000.
 Additionally, Owners and Contractors may ask for supply bonds when a specialty item is specified in a project or when they fear price escalations.
 For example, if the cost of steel is supposed to increase significantly, they may ask for a supply bond to guarantee that the steel will be provided at the specified price.

 In most cases, supply bonds are very easy to obtain as surety bond companies view them as less risky than other types of contract surety bonds.
 This is the case for most standard materials and equipment that are easily obtainable.
 The thinking is that if the surety bond company must find another supplier of a common item, they could do so at a reasonably similar price.
 There are exceptions, however.
 Unique items with limited manufacturers or distributors present more challenges.
 For most contractors however, the surety bond company will want to review the following underwriting items:

 • The contract including the price and items to be supplied

 • A personal financial statement on any owner with 15% or more of the stock

 • A bank line of credit if one is available

 • An application with the supplier’s experience

 In many cases, small supply contracts under $500,000 can be bonded with only a credit application.